bioconda/bioconda-utils/docs/source/index.rst

     conda config --add channels conda-forge
     conda config --set channel_priority strict

+If you have used Bioconda in the past, note that the recommended configuration has changed over the years.
+You should run the above commands to ensure your settings follow the current recommendations.

 .. details:: What did these commands do?
    :anchor:

-    In general, running `conda config` modifies your condarc file which can be found at `~/.condarc` by default.
+    In general, running ``conda config`` modifies your condarc file which can be found at ``~/.condarc`` by default.

     The first three commands add channels, from lowest to highest priority.
     **The order is important** to avoid problems with solving dependencies::